anoopsarkar/advanced-nlp-class/hw4.md

 Once you are done with your homework submit all the relevant materials to Coursys for evaluation.

-### Create output.zip
+### Create output.npz

-Create `output.zip` using the instructions above and upload to Coursys.
+Create `output.npz` using the instructions above and upload to Coursys.

 ### Create source.zip